CS 348B - Computer Graphics: Image Synthesis Techniques

 Paul Heckbert's chapter in Andrew Glassner's An Introduction to Ray Tracing gives a good overview of how to write a ray tracer.
 Feel free to copy his organization and examples.
 Using his nomenclature, Composer provides your SceneRead routine and defines your Camera and Display data structures.
 You must write the Screen, Trace, Intersect, and Shade routines.
 If you're having trouble converting pixel positions into ray directions, see Glassner's A Simple Viewing Geometry in Graphics Gems II (handout #8).
 To render triangles and spheres, you will need two intersection routines.
 See sections 2 and 3 of Haine's chapter or section 15.10.1 of Foley, van Dam, et al. Also feel free to use Heckbert's ray-sphere intersection code (in Glassner).

 The support software you need for this project is contained in /usr/class/cs348b.
 (A tarred and gzipped copy is available in ftp://www-graphics/pub/courses/cs348b/).
 Look at the README file and the software and other README files that it references.
-To facilitate debugging and grading, please use the mapping from Composer's material attributes to the terms in Whitted's illumination model that is suggested in README.composer.
+Although xsupport/scene_io.h talks about ellipsoids, per-vertex materials, and meshes, you can ignore all of these.
+You only need to handle spheres and triangles, and you can assume one material per object.
+In programming assignment #3, you are welcome to add these other features.

 Design your software to be modular so that you can extend it.
 In programming assignment #2, you will add an acceleration scheme.
 In programming assignment #3, you will add one or more extensions of your own choosing.

 Your ray tracer should be able to handle the three test scenes test1.out, test2.out, and test3.out in the directory /usr/class/cs348b/proj1/tests.
 If you want to look at these scenes in Composer, load the corresponding .iv files.
-You should run the ray tracer on those scenes and save the images it produces.
+Also included in that directory are sample images produced by a ray tracer from last year's class.
+You should run your ray tracer on those scenes and save the images it produces.
 In addition, you should create two more scenes of limited complexity to test your system.
 Save those scenes and the images produced.
 The majority of your grade will be based on your results, although we will look briefly at your code to make sure it is plausible.

 When you have completed your assignment, make a copy of your code and the test scenes and associated images in a directory called project1 in your home directory.
 Write a README file with enough information so that we know what is there.
 Then follow the instructions in /usr/class/cs348b/README.submit to complete your submission.
 Don't touch the files in that directory after the due date.